 A tabletop AR terrain that adapts depending on the user's placement of physical action trophies.
-This design solution seeks to help visitors visualize an exhibited plant in its broader natural habitat, as well as the role the Anthropocene plays in these wildlife environments.
+This design solution seeks to utilize existing intraction paradigms to help visitors visualize an exhibited plant in its broader natural habitat, as well as the role the Anthropocene plays within that specific environment.

 Form of Interaction —

-To go more in-depth about the physical aspect of this interaction, every AR tabletop within Phipps will have a “Start” trophy, that is the trophy that begins the entire simulation.
-When the user moves the trophy to certain spots on the table, the terrain will react accordingly depending on what type of action trophy it is.
-In this case, I have included cattle herding and oil fracking.
-The goal of this is for users to understand how human actions can completely alter the way a natural ecosystem continues to exist.
+Every AR tabletop within Phipps consists of a “Start” trophy, the trigger that begins every simulation.
+When the user moves the trophy to certain spots on the table, the CG projected terrain reacts accordingly depending on what type of action trophy is used.

 Information Cards —

-Depending on which action trophies the user decides to move, appropriate AR signs appear with relevant information to that action.
-Since the one interaction's primary goals is to evoke action, each information sign leads to an additional call to action that the user can consider integrating into his or her life.
+Depending on which action trophies the user decides to move, appropriate signs appear with relevant information to that action.
+Since one of the interaction's primary goals is to visualize impacts of certain actions, each information sign leads to an additional call-to-action for the user to digest.

 Breaking down my stakeholders helped me realize a few things.
 To truly satisfy both my primary and secondary users, I would need to create a highly intuitive experience capable of engaging, entertaining, and educating various groups of individuals that all have diverse motives.